GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 21.
-O Lord how joyful is the king
+Voice Text: The XXI psalme.
+O Lord how ioyful is ye king

 General Note